FikaWorks/website/content/blog/cloud-partner-programs.md

 There are several issues around the current partner systems.

 - Numbers are not a clear representation
-- Certification are not indicative of skill
+- Certifications are not indicative of skill
 - Quantity of Opportunities does not indicate quality

 ### It Is All About Ratios